Bethe Ansatz, Quantum Circuits, and the F-basis: The Matrix-Product State of the Coordinate Bethe Ansatz

 \subsection{Inhomogeneous Coordinate Bethe Ansatz}

 Let us prove the equality between the first and second lines of (\ref{inhMPS}).
 We follow the analogous proof of Appendix B of \cite{Ruiz23}.
 We begin with $N=1$.
 Formula (\ref{Lambdaj01}) lead us to

 where we borrowed the notation from (\ref{scattering}) and (\ref{xaj}).
 The rightmost state in (\ref{MPSN1}) corresponds to the first spin and belongs to the quantum space.
-The tensor $\Lambda_1$ either preserves the ancillae at $|1\rangle$ and the spin at $|0\rangle$ or flips the state of one single ancilla at a time in exchange for flipping the state of the spin.
-The fact follows from the commutativity of $\Lambda_1$ with the total spin along the $z$-axis, which encompasses both the $M$ ancillae and the spin.
+The tensor $\Lambda_1$ either preserves the ancillae on $|1\rangle$ and the spin on $|0\rangle$ or flips the state of one single ancilla at a time in exchange for flipping the state of the spin.
+The fact follows from the commutativity of $\Lambda_1$ with the total spin along the $z$-axis over the $M$ ancillae and the spin.

 If $N=2$, we obtain